 The type of metal used can also be a key factor in determining the price of an engagement ring.
 Traditionally, platinum has been the most expensive metal to use in jewelry.
 However, the value of gold has been increasing, thereby driving up the expense of white, yellow and rose gold settings.
 It may be a good idea to check with your jeweler to glean an idea of what a ring will cost depending on the materials used.

 If you want to have an engagement ring, it can be a good idea to consider your engagement ring in conjunction with your wedding band.
 Typically, people tend to opt for wedding rings that complement their engagement rings.
 Wedding bands, known as enhancers, may feature curves and design elements that accentuate and support your engagement ring.
 However, enhancers tend to be more costly compared to more simple wedding band styles.

 Save Where You Can:

 Some jewelers may offer different promotional events for couples looking to purchase their wedding rings together.
 For example, at Buchroeders, we offer a free men’s wedding ring with the purchase of a woman’s wedding band.
 Seeking a good deal when you’re searching for a wedding ring can be a good way to ensure that you can maximize your end result while minimizing the amount you spend on a wedding ring.

 Consider Going Custom:

 There is a popular misconception that custom bridal jewelry costs more than one that has been previously made.
 This belief is false.
 Working with an experienced jeweler can often lead to lower overall prices for a wedding ring.
 An experienced jewelry expert will be able to work with the design to achieve your overall aesthetic goals while staying within your budget.

-Get started with our team to get started making the wedding ring of your dream.
+Get started with our team to get started making the wedding band of your dream.